israelrbb/HSA_Projects/imageTrendAuto/README.md

 This is a python script to easily retrive ImageTrend CSV file reports.
-Working with the win32 library, I utilize this library to rapidly go through an outlook account and find information found within Image Trend reports to accurately pull CSV files.
+Working with the win32 library, I utilize this library to rapidly go through an outlook account and find information found within ImageTrend reports to accurately pull CSV files.

 ## Usage:

 Run the exe and answer the command prompt guide.
-Using the exe is an easy way to run/managed the program to your liking.
+Using the exe is an easy way to run/manage the program to your liking.

 ## Developer Notes: